-- Peritonitis rate is calculated as the total number of peritonitis episodes experienced by all patients on dialysis (PD) during the reporting month, divided by the total number of months all patients have spent on dialysis (PD), and then multiplied by 12 to be expressed as yearly rate (0.33 episodes per patient year). - Peritoneal dialysis peritonitis diagnosed when at least 2 of the following are present - clinical features consistent with peritonitis i.e. abdominal pain and/or cloudy dialysis effluent - dialysis effluent white cell count > $100\mu L$ or > $0.1 \times 109/L$ (after a dwell time of at least 2 hours with > 50% polymorphonuclear) - positive dialysis effluent culture. - Relapsing peritonitis: an episode occurring within 4 weeks of peritonitis therapy being completed with the same causative organism (or sterile episode) to be considered as a single continuous event - Recurrent peritonitis: an episode occurring within 4 weeks of peritonitis therapy being completed with a different causative organism to be considered as a new peritonitis event (see Table 6, ISPD guidelines 2010, vol. 30, no. 4, p.
+- Peritonitis rate is calculated as the total number of peritonitis episodes experienced by all patients on dialysis (PD) during the reporting month, divided by the total number of months all patients have spent on dialysis (PD), and then multiplied by 12 to be expressed as yearly rate (0.33 episodes per patient year). - Peritoneal Dialysis peritonitis diagnosed when at least 2 of the following are present - Clinical features consistent with peritonitis i.e. abdominal pain and/or cloudy dialysis effluent - Dialysis effluent white cell count > $100\mu$ L or > $0.1 \times 109$ /L (after a dwell time of at least 2 hours with > 50 per cent polymorphonuclear) - Positive dialysis effluent culture - Relapsing peritonitis: An episode occurring within 4 weeks of peritonitis therapy being completed with the same causative organism (or sterile episode) - to be considered as a single continuous event. - Recurrent peritonitis: An episode occurring within 4 weeks of peritonitis therapy being completed with a different causative organism to be considered as a new peritonitis event (see Table 6, ISPD guidelines 2010, vol. 30, no. 4, p.
 404) - Any event beyond 4 weeks after the completion of peritonitis therapy to be considered as a new peritonitis event. - Numerator: number of peritonitis episodes in all PD patients - Denominator: total number of patient-months on PD (expressed as a whole number) - Peritonitis rate expressed as number of episodes per patient year - Exclusions: patients who have a catheter in situ but are still pre-dialysis.

 Peritonitis remains the primary reason for PD failure.
 Peritonitis also contributes to increased hospitalisation and increased mortality.
-10 For a PD program to be successful, close attention must be paid to preventing PD-related infections including peritonitis, 11 and evaluating the causes when they do occur.
+To For a PD program to be successful, close attention must be paid to preventing PD-related infections including peritonitis, and evaluating the causes when they do occur.